BrianMiller793/rust-examples/philosophers/README.md

 Source: Communicating Sequential Processes, by C. A. R. Hoare, May 18, 2015

+## Lockup error using `std::sync::Mutex`

+This branch is my first attempt to solve the problem, using `std::sync::Mutex`.
+The problem I found is that, on occasion, a mutex is not really released on destruction, or else the waiting thread is not woken up.

+### Example Lockup

+The following example shows a lockup that happened soon after starting.
+A thread acquires both mutexes, 4 and 0.
+Another thread waits on mutex 0.
+The first thread releases the mutexes.
+Another thread then also waits on mutex 0.
+The first thread goes away entirely.

+    X?         <-- X has no place at the table
+    X0         <-- X acquires place 0
+    T?
+    X0  4  0   <-- X is eating with 4 and 0
+    T1         <-- T in place 1
+    T1 (0)     <-- Waiting on fork 0
+    X0         <-- X's mutex locks should be destroyed right after this S?         <-- S acquires place 0, previously held by X S0         <-- S in place 0
+    S0  4 (0)  <-- Waiting on fork 0, but T doesn't have it
+    X-         <-- X leaves the table

+Philosophers T and S continue to wait for fork 0.
+The other philosophers come, eat, and leave, but these two are stuck because the fork has gone missing.

+The test for this is: `for i in {0..1000}; do cargo run; done`

+At some point during the run, the program will lock up.

 ## Example: The Dining Philosophers, p.
 55

 For Hoare's example of concurrency, a group shares a dining table.
 Each